-You need to make use of Amazon sponsored ads to be visible and stay competitive in the marketplace.
-So get a hold of as much of advertising data as possible.
+You need to make use of Amazon-sponsored ads to be visible and stay competitive in the marketplace.
+So get a hold of as much advertising data as possible.
 Amazon only has the advertising data for the past 90 days, so find out as much as you can.
 Take a look at the monthly and bi-monthly reports, and gain insights into the PPC metrics.
 This helps you understand the CPC rates, ACoS, and other important metrics you need to know to stay ahead of the competition.
 You can also learn about product keywords and past trends.
 This helps you determine the profitability of an ad campaign and helps you set realistic and attainable goals.

 See how the advertising costs fluctuate over time based on the campaigns.
 This helps you determine the market and competition.

 The Amazon account health is crucial to understand the viability of the FBA business.

 Why?
 Because every seller must meet specific criteria to sell on Amazon.
 Failure to do so will result in account suspension.
 So make sure you don’t purchase an Amazon seller account with poor account metrics.
 Check the feedback score to understand the account’s health.
 This is important because once suspended, reinstating the account is extremely hard, and you don’t want that in the first place.
 Do you?

 Amazon sellers can find it hard to estimate the profits from sales.
 The main reason for this is most of them don’t understand how Amazon fees work.
 So you need to get a grip on the storage fees, referral fees on Amazon which are unavoidable.
 If you are using FBA, you might pay up to 15% to ship your product.
 On the other hand, referral fees can take from 8-20% of your gross revenue.

 You need to check all these figures thoroughly and make sure that the seller isn’t showing profits to deceive you.